Purpose and Integrity for Sustainable Success in Turbulent Times

 Opinion tinsels purpose:

-And so skilled leaders abide
+And so skilled leaders

-in substance, avoid dilution;
+abide in substance, avoid dilution;

-in reality, avoid tinsel;
+abide in reality, avoid tinsel;

-Accept one, reject the other.
+keep one, leave the other.

 As soon as people are forced to compete, they have to look after their own interests and so self interest comes to dominate life.
 All the team building in the world cannot change this dynamic.